mahdanoura/thing-description-schema/README.md

 # thing-description-schema

-The thing-description-schema is a LinkML-based schema for modelling the Web of Things Thing Description (https://www.w3.org/TR/wot-thing-description11/) information model.
+The thing-description-schema is a LinkML-based schema for modelling the Web of Things Thing Description[https://www.w3.org/TR/wot-thing-description11/] information model.
 The aim is simplify the current WoT specification generation process.
+For more information please refer to the WoT github repo[https://github.com/w3c/wot-thing-description/tree/main/toolchain].

 ## Repository Structure